-More children surviving in-hospital cardiac arrestDecember 18th, 2012 in Cardiology /
+More children surviving in-hospital cardiac arrestDecember 18, 2012 in Medicine & Health / Cardiology

 Hospitalized children who suffer cardiac arrest are nearly three times more likely to survive than they were about a decade ago, and no more likely to suffer brain impairment, according to new research in the American Heart Association journal Circulation: Cardiovascular Quality & Outcomes.

 Researchers analyzed the cases of 1,031 children who suffered cardiac arrest at 12 urban U.S. teaching hospitals from 2000-2009.
 The hospitals participate in the American Heart Association's Get With the Guidelines®-Resuscitation program, a quality-improvement effort that promotes consistent application of the latest scientific guidance for resuscitation.

 In 2009, 43.4 percent of children studied survived until they were released from the hospital compared to 14.3 percent in 2000.
 Among surviving children, the risk of brain impairment has remained unchanged during this period.